Wholesale pricing – How do you get it right?

 The main difference between wholesale and retail is the volume of goods in a transaction.
 As mentioned in the section above, wholesale is selling and buying in large quantities.

-Due to the size of the wholesale orders, wholesale prices are almost always lower than retail prices.
+Due to the size of the orders, wholesale prices are almost always lower than retail prices.
 Simply put, the wholesale prices are lower because a discount is given for buying multiple units.

 But there’s a bit more to it than that.
 In the subsections below, we will explain some of the things that make wholesale prices different from retail prices.
+On the following link, you can find a price calculator that you can use to determine your wholesale prices.

 Wholesale bulk discounts